berserk207/rjph/docs/mergerequestflow.rst

 Git Branches
 ************

-Git branches for the request will be formatted consistently with the Redmine Issue equivalent.
+Git branches for the request will be formatted consistently with the Blue Redmine Issue equivalent.
 The following convention should be followed:

 - **Feature branch**: rm *XXXX*
 - **Subtask branch**: rm *XXXX-XXXX*